- Implementation period: March 2013 – March 2018

 - Strategic investments: Utilize resources from the private sector investment to fund social development activities over the long term and provide jobs to alleviate the poverty in the region.
 The program also explores investment opportunities in the agribusiness, energy and telecommunications sectors.

 Conducted over 30 public health promotion trainings programs for community and government groups in Ishkashim district.

 Assisted 16 district education departments and other learning facilities to implement national education policies.

 Supported 13 farmer field schools in the districts of Jurm, Khash, Warduj, Arghanjkhwah, Ishkashim, Zebak, Wakhan, Shughnan, Maimai, Nusai, Shekai, and Koofab, which helped 360 local male and female farmers apply new agricultural technologies on their land.

 Established a seasonal agriculture research farm at the Baharak Agriculture Institute (BAI).

 Trained 90 men and 45 women attending BAI in cultivation methods to improve vegetable yields.

-Established a Women’s Resource Center in Baharak district to provide training and technical support to women interested in embroidery, weaving, and handicraft production.
+Established a Women’s Resource Center in Baharak district to provide training and technical support to women in embroidery, weaving, and handicraft production.

-Enrolled 1,195 men and 571 women in newly launched English and Information Technology courses at Badakhshan University in Faizabad, the TTC in Ishkashim and the TTC in Darwaz (Nusai).
-They are expected to graduate late summer 2015.
+Enrolled 1,195 men and 571 women in newly launched English and Information Technology courses at Badakhshan University in Faizabad, and teacher training colleges in Ishkashim and Darwaz (Nusai).
+They are expected to graduate in late 2015.

-Last updated: June 15, 2015
+Last updated: September 14, 2015